jorgeoggonei/zemogaTest/README.md

 # Zemoga UI Test - Jorge Enrique Santos Oggonei

 Hello.
-This is my test to apply as a front End developer in you company
+This is my test to apply as a front End developer in Zemoga

 ## Installation